Everyday Healthy Recipes

 Cabbage, ground meat and rice in large shallow white dish with spoon and green cloth in top right corner.

-These unstuffed cabbage rolls are a quicker alternative to traditional cabbage rolls, perfect as a speedy meal that’s also healthy and delicious.
-Making this dish involves deconstructing traditional stuffed cabbage - it requires a very different preparation method, but offers the same delicious traditional cabbage roll flavour.
+Unstuffed cabbage rolls are a quicker alternative to traditional cabbage rolls, perfect as a speedy meal that’s also healthy and delicious.
+Making this dish is about deconstructing traditional stuffed cabbage.
+It requires a much simpler preparation method, but offers the same delicious traditional cabbage roll flavour.

 There is no need to cook the cabbage, separate the leaves and make the cabbage rolls one by one.
 Simply chop the cabbage and cook along with the rest of the ingredients (see Instructions below).